shadow-robot/aurora/README.md

 Once you have written your code for aurora in your branch, test it locally with Molecule first before pushing to GitHub.

-1. In the docker container terminal go to /ansible/playbooks/molecule_docker folder
+1. In the docker container terminal execute the following command:

 ```
 cd /home/user/aurora/ansible/playbooks/molecule_docker